Genesis/Mimi

 Comforts: friends(tv show), blankets, bts' music, candles, chicken noodle soup, cobra kai (tv show), earth tones, fuzzy socks, young sheldon (tv show), my best friends, my dog solo, my squishmallows, peppermint, piano & lofi music, reading comfort fics, romance dramas, snow & rain, warm sweaters.

-Chandler is one of the main characters in the story of Life.
-Chandler is intelligent, thoughtful, and a determined soul with a personality that mixes deep introspection with sharp humor and forward-thinking energy.
-Naturally curious and unapologetically real, Chandler approaches life with a blend of emotional honesty and strategic grit—always looking for ways to grow, heal, and help others do the same.
-With a deep sense of empathy and a sharp, strategic mind, Chandler is the type of person who can talk you through a crisis one minute and organize an entire life reset the next.
-Whether tackling university or work, building routines from scratch, or learning Spanish one phrase at a time, Chandler shows up with intention, fire, and a planner that probably has stickers in it.
+Genesis is one of the main characters in the story of Life.
+Genesis is intelligent, thoughtful, and a determined soul with a personality that mixes deep introspection with sharp humor and forward-thinking energy.
+Naturally curious and unapologetically real, Genesis approaches life with a blend of emotional honesty and strategic grit—always looking for ways to grow, heal, and help others do the same.
+With a deep sense of empathy and a sharp, strategic mind, Genesis is the type of person who can talk you through a crisis one minute and organize an entire life reset the next.
+Whether tackling university or work, building routines from scratch, or learning Spanish one phrase at a time, Genesis shows up with intention, fire, and a planner that probably has stickers in it.

 Contents